Stivo/DeScaBaTo/releases/0.3.0/README.md

 - A deduplicating storage mechanism.
 Parts of a file that are the same are only saved once.
 - Supports compression (gzip, lzma, bzip2, snappy) and encryption based on TrueVFS
 - Command line interface
-- Multithreaded backup possible (set --threads 4 on command line)
+- Multithreaded backup possible
 - Journal for reliable crash recovery (as tested on continous integration)
+- Smart choosing of compression algorithm for each file extension

 Compared to duplicati: